rhyslwells/Data-Archive/content/standardised/Logistic Regression.md

 This equation shows that ==logistic regression models the log-odds of the probability as a linear function of the input features.==

-Additionally, the log loss function} (used to optimize logistic regression) is defined as:
+Additionally, the log loss function (used to optimize logistic regression) is defined as:

 $$ \mathcal{L} = - \frac{1}{N} \sum_{i=1}^{N} \left[ y_i \log P(y_i) + (1 - y_i) \log (1 - P(y_i)) \right] $$